Cryptopeppe/blocknet-docs/blocknetDXservice-node.md

  * xbridge.conf

- * configuration file for each currency you want to support
+ * file di configurazione per ogni valuta si desidera supportare

 Integration is via the wallets’ RPC APIs.
 For security reasons we recommend that wallets all run on a single box and communicate over localhost (127.0.0.1), though wallets may also be run on multiple machines and connect via IP address.
 General documentation on JSON RPC features is available @ https://en.bitcoin.it/wiki/Running_Bitcoin.